json-schema-org/blog/pages/posts/website-analytics-snapshot-2023.md

 The JSON Schema website hosts the official meta-schemas.
 If you're not sure what that means, meta-schemas are JSON Schemas for JSON Schema.
 Why is this interesting?
 Well, we host all historical versions of the meta-schema, not just the most recent.
 And while we don't expect code to be making requests on a regular basis to download the meta-schemas, the number of requests strongly suggests that they do.

 Why now?
 In addition to providing meta-schemas at versioned URLs, the web site has, and continues to, provide the latest meta-schema at `/schema`.
 We currently advise people not to be accessing this!
 We put in a delayed redirect with a message warning people to avoid it, but realistically, we expect most access will be via code and not in a browser.
+(This means things are likely broken.
+More on that later.)

 Maybe now we can remove hosting that URL?
 For reasons out of the scope of this article, using it really isn't a great idea, and will probably produce results you don't expect.
 As mentioned, web analytics won't tell us what's happening outside of a browser, so we needed something else… We were already using Cloudflare, so decided to submit for the open source free pro tier plan… while we wait, the cost isn't huge, so I decided we should look at the data now.